cp11203/Chirpy-Web-Application/DESIGN.md

     - when user either registers or logs in, we call displayLogic.addCookie to add the username as a cookie, this is the only cookie we store
     - when user logs out, we call displayLogic.deleteCookie in order to remove this cooki

+## Testing
+    -

+## Build Tool
+    - in order to implement the MongoDB Java Driver, we used Maven build tool
+    - in pom.xml file- we include the mongo driver, and also Maven has JUnit built in

 ## Storage (extra functionality)

 - we are using a hosted MongoDB atlas instance to store data